-Recently, a client posed some penetrating questions about seasoned tradelines as to how they report, how often they don’t report, how refund policies work, etc. We wanted to post those questions regarding seasoned tradelines here so that everyone can benefit from the inquisition and the exchange of knowledge.
+Recently, a client posed some penetrating questions about seasoned tradelines.
+They asked how they report, how often they don’t report, how tradeline refund policies work, etc. We wanted to post the answer to those questions here so that everyone can benefit from the exchange of knowledge.

-If the fraud alerts prevent the lines from being added, will I still be charged?
+If the fraud alerts prevent the lines from being added, will I get my tradeline refunded?

 According to section 6 of our agreement with you, you may be charged depending on the circumstance.
 Please see below: